authentik-community/client-rust/docs/CoreApi.md

 > models::Link core_users_recovery_create(id)

-Create a temporary link that a user can use to recover their accounts
+Create a temporary link that a user can use to recover their account

 ### Parameters